Yahweasel/libav.js/README.md

 disable most bells and most whistles and build specific versions with specific features.

-The default build, libav-`version`-default.js, includes supports for all of the most important audio formats for the web: Opus in WebM or ogg containers, AAC in the M4A container, and FLAC and 16- or 24-bit wav in their respective containers.
-Also supported are all valid combinations of those formats and containers, e.g. any codec in Matroska (since WebM is Matroska), FLAC in ogg, etc.
+The default variant, libav-`<version>`-default.js, includes support for the most important (and timeless) audio codecs and formats: Opus, FLAC, and wav, in WebM, ogg, FLAC, or wav containers.
+It also has a set of common audio filters.

 Built-in variants are created by combining “configuration fragments”.
 You can find more on configuration fragments or making your own variants in